Hippodamia convergens: Life cycle

+Diet

+Both larvae and adult H. convergens primarily consume aphids.
+They are active hunters, meaning that they mobilize and travel to hunt for their prey.
+This also means that the larvae do not rely on helpers at the very least to gather food, meaning that the larvae will start searching for prey almost immediately upon hatching.
 The first larvae that hatch in each batch may start by eating the unhatched eggs.
 This may provide energy for the larvae before they find any aphids.
 Fourth-instar larvae may consume about fifty aphids per day and adults may eat about twenty.
 When aphids are scarce, the adults can eat honeydew, nectar and pollen or even petals and other soft parts of plants.
-However they must consume aphids in order to reproduce.

-In the western United States, these beetles may spend up to nine months in diapause in large aggregations in mountain valleys, far from their aphid food sources.
-In spring, the adults spread out and search for suitable sites to lay their eggs where aphids are plentiful.
-This dispersal trait is especially marked in this species as compared to other lady beetles.
+H. convergens feed on other soft-bodied insects such as scales and thrips.
+They are also known to exhibit cannibalistic behaviors when food is especially scarce.

 Biological control

-Convergent lady beetles are also used for augmentative biological control to temporarily increase predator numbers to control aphids.
-The species is available commercially in North America, but because of the overwintering habits of non-reproductive adults, released beetles tend to quickly disperse from their release site.
+Convergent lady beetles have been used for augmentative biological control to temporarily increase predator numbers to control aphids.
+Because of the overwintering habits of non-reproductive adults, released beetles tend to quickly disperse from their release site.
 Adults released in enclosed settings such as greenhouses can contribute to lower aphid numbers.

+However, they tend to disperse before mating and laying eggs, so eggs are not left behind to hatch and continue the cycle of controlling the aphid population.
+This occurs even when live prey is still present.

+Beetles of this species used for biological control that are in a state of diapause have been known to not consume prey.

+This species was not included in the list of predatory insects usable for population control in the 2021 guidelines issued by the University of Florida, Institute of Food and Agricultural Sciences.

 Natural enemies

-Entomopathogenic fungi used as biopesticides such as Metarhizium anisopliae, Paecilomyces fumosoroseus, and Beauveria bassiana can also infect larvae.
+Entomopathogenic fungi used as biopesticides such as Metarhizium anisopliae, Paecilomyces fumosoroseus, and Beauveria bassiana can infect larvae.
+Infection by Beauveria bassiana in particular has been shown to affect the temperatures these beetles will tolerate.

+Geocoris bullatus and Nabis alternatus prey on H. convergens eggs.

+H. convergens may be a host for different invertebrate parasites such as Dinocampus coccinellae, Homalotylus terminalis, and Tetrapolipus hippodamiae.